Shuffling cards by spatial motion: Estimates on mixing time of shuffling for the jump diffusion

 \begin{proof} Assumption \ref{asmp:exchangeable2} is clearly true for the discrete {\gands} model without gathering as in the beginning of Section \ref{sec:diffusionlimit}.
-Switching coordinate paths is a Lipschitz map under the locally uniform topology.
 Hence, by taking weak limit, it is true for the diffusion satisfying \eqref{eq:limitsde}.
-Stopping the diffusion at an independent exponential time and gathering at an independently chosen point in $D$ preserves the exchangeability.
+Stopping the diffusion at an independent exponential time and gathering at an independently chosen point in $D$ preserves the property.
 Now, by iterating the argument, the statement is true for all intervals $[t_i, t_{i+1})$, $i \in \NN$, and, therefore, over the entire $[0, \infty)$. \end{proof}